ProgrammerSohail/AgentBrainMCP/docs/cursor-integration.md

 ## Troubleshooting

-If you encounter issues with the MCP Agent integration:
+If you encounter issues with the AgentBrainMCP integration:

-1. Make sure the MCP Agent is running (`npx context-aware-mcp status`)
+1. Make sure the AgentBrainMCP is running (`npx agentbrain-mcp status`)
-2. Check that the `.cursor/mcp.json` configuration is correct
+2. Check that the `.cursor/agentbrain.json` configuration is correct
-3. Verify that Cursor can access the MCP Agent server (default: http://localhost:4000)
+3. Verify that Cursor can access the AgentBrainMCP server (default: http://localhost:9000)
 4. Restart Cursor if necessary

-For more information, see the [MCP Agent documentation](../README.md).
+For more information, see the [AgentBrainMCP documentation](../README.md) and learn about the [Model Context Protocol](model-context-protocol.md).